 We like that this honey extractor from Best Choice Products is relatively cheap given the size and the capacity.
 It is a tall two-frame extractor made of durable stainless steel.

 Also, according to the manufacturer, some items may be handcrafted, which may explain differences or imperfections in terms of the appearance of the extractor.
 To us, this is not a deal-breaker.
-Sometimes, hand remains better than machine.
+Sometimes, the hand remains better than a machine.

 Like most honey extractors, this one comes with a clear lid, which makes it easy to see the progress of extraction.